mayusa/Code-leetcode-js/README.md

-##Solutions for leetcode in JavaScript and how to test solution code:
+##Solutions for leetcode in JavaScript and how to test a solution code:
 ###Step 1. install 3 dependences
 ````
 npm install -g mocha